 Now the kids are back at School, I am finally getting myself back into some form of routine and it feels really good.
-In just three days I’ve managed to get a shit load of jobs done and hopefully come this time next week when E starts her ‘morning’ School routine I might just find a little time to myself.
+In just three days I’ve managed to get a crap load of jobs done and hopefully come this time next week when E starts her ‘morning’ School routine I might just find a little time to myself.

 Despite E being out of the house for only two hours each afternoon I still miss her terribly and it doesn’t matter how many people tell me that she’s settled and safe, I cannot help but to worry.
 Our little Princess is no longer a pre-schooler, she is now a fully fledged four-year old with attitude and shiny, patent school shoes to boot!

 Little Miss Tude

 Kids grow so quickly, how on earth did I let four years slip through my fingers so sodding quickly?
 I would do it all again in a heartbeat but as we aren’t planning the pitter patter of any further feet in this household I’ll have to make do with the memories.